 2. Yoga For Businesses

-Teaching corporate clients is a opportunity that is ripe at the moment.
-There is lots of wellness talk in corporate environments these days.
+Teaching corporate clients is an opportunity that is ripe at the moment.
+There is a lot of wellness talk in corporate environments these days.
 Approaching companies, and local businesses for lunch yoga classes or for some form of a business yoga retreat is an option.
 There are lots of companies incorporating wellness routines to keep their employees happy and productive.

 3. Teach on other Online Apps

 You can expand your base, boost your profile, and increase your exposure by teaching for other established brands.
 Alomoves and Omstars are just two examples of some of these types of online platforms.
 They each have dozens of teachers that offer both LIVE and weekly classes.

 Networking and creating ties within the yoga community is the name of the game in this one.

 Live yoga classes can be delivered on just about any device you can think of including Zoom, Google Meet, Skype, FB (the list goes on).
 Furthermore, websites like YouTube and Vimeo can be used to record lectures and make them available on demand.

 Co-teaching, co-hosting events and workshops, co-hosting retreats and teacher-training programs, are ways that you can get into the market quickly.
 You are going to have to position yourself right though to get your foot in the door here.
 Likely networking is going to be the way into this market.

 Attending yoga events in your region or contacting other yoga instructors through social media or email might help you locate suitable partners.
 Find instructors or institutions who share your style.
 Provide a brief pitch to prospective partners outlining how working together would benefit everyone involved.